 Figure 13.
-Histograms of the m/z differences to the assigned and matched peak for 1ecf (A) and 97lipid (B).
+Histograms of the differences between observed and expected m/z values for assigned peak in the 1ecf (A) and 97lipid (B) spectra, respectively.

 Changes in P-Values On a Large Dataset

 For large datasets, we expect that more correct peak intensities will result in better agreement between sample normalized peak intensities within a sample class.
 One way to test this is to compare p-values generated from the different intensities.
 Figure 14 compares the -1 * Log10(p-values) from 373 (corrected and XCalibur) or 92 (MSnbase) isotope resolved molecular formulas (IMFs) assigned by SMIRFE for the scan-centric peaks and then peaks matched and intensities extracted from the other methods.
 Although all of the p-vaues are somewhat (and statistically) different from those reported by the raw intensities, there are some interesting patterns of differences.
 MSnbase generated p-values show the widest distribution of differences, as well as the smallest number of peaks that are present in 50% of both the cancer and non-cancer samples.
 This echoes the patterns of low overlapping assigned peaks observed in both ECF samples, where many of the scan-centric amino-acid peaks only found one match from the MSnbase peaks.
 Surprisingly, the truncated normal distribution corrected intensities generated very different p-values compared to the raw intensities, and XCalibur showed the most agreement with the raw p-values.
 We tested the statistical significance of these differences using a t-test of the actual difference in log-p-values (shown in Figure 14D).
 It is clear that the raw scan-centric intensities are superior.